paynl/opencart4-plugin/README.md

 3. Uninstall the *Pay.* Extension
 4. Go to *Extensions* > *Installer*
 5. Uninstall the *Pay.
 Module for Opencart4* Extension
+6. Delete the *Pay.
+Module for Opencart4* Extension
-6. Upload the new .zip file  (paynl.ocmod.zip)
+7. Upload the new .zip file  (paynl.ocmod.zip)
-7. Install the *Pay.
+8. Install the *Pay.
 Module for Opencart4* Extension

 # Support
 https://www.pay.nl